johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/workflow.md

 ## Workflow Management
 Some of the above workflow steps are done automatically by computer and some are done manually by volunteers.
 There are places in the workflow where a real person should verify that it is OK to proceed:
-* Verify that the URLs used to retrieve transcripts and recordings appear valid.
+* Verify that URLs for retrieving transcripts and recordings appear valid.
 * Verify that the content of the retrieved files appears valid.
 * Verify that the output from the preprocessing appears valid.
 * Verify that the speech to text conversion appears valid.